 Step 1: Check Java Version

-I always start with checking the java version. you can run below command for Linux/Ubuntu
+I always start by checking the Java version. you can run the below command for Linux/Ubuntu

 When you run this command in a newly created cloud9(Linux) environment, you will see output like below.

 This proves that by default cloud 9 on Linux has Java7 installed.
 So let’s proceed with step 2.

 After checking the java version now we know that we need to install java8.
 But before doing that let’s install the latest security updates.
 It’s a good security practice to update the latest security updates.